Bruno-Bells/API-EndPoint/README.md

 2. `create a .env file in the project root and add you environment variables. look at` [.env.example](./.env.example) `to see the specification sample for this project`

-_setup commands. run the following commands at the root of the project to spin it up_
+   _setup commands.
+Run the following commands at the root of the project to spin it up_

 2. ```
    docker-compose up --build